WebAssembly/spec/proposals/gc/Overview.md

 See [MVP](MVP.md) for a concrete v1 proposal and [Post-MVP](Post-MVP.md) for possible future features.

-WARNING: Some contents of this document may have gotten out of sync with the [MVP](MVP.md) design.
+WARNING: Some contents of this document may have gotten out of sync with the [MVP](MVP.md) design, which is more up-to-date.

 ### Motivation